JeeWeetje/iot-workshop/Flow.md

 Follow these steps to create an endpoint in Microsoft Flow to send telemetry data to.
 From there we can use the data in an "If Then Else" flow.

-*Note: If you have no account yet, please sign up first (You can sign up for free using the button at the top of the page).*
+*Note: If you have no account yet, please sign up first (You can sign up for free using the button at the top of the Microsoft Flow portal).*

 1. `Log into` the [Microsoft flow portal](https://flow.microsoft.com/).
 You will be asked to provide Azure credentials if needed